liazylee/lip_reading/Lip Reading.md

 **Week 6: Evaluation**

-- Week 6 is dedicated to evaluating the system.
+- Week 6 is dedicated to evaluating the system.[1]
   - **Prepare the testing dataset:** You'll prepare a separate dataset for testing the model.
   - **Assess recognition accuracy:** The accuracy of the model in recognizing spoken words is assessed.
   - **Real-time performance testing:** The model's real-time performance is evaluated under various conditions.